talmosko/thoughts/demo.md

 ---
 3. Edit `tsconfig.json`, under `compilerOptions` remove `"experimentalDecorators": true`

->If you don't like decorators or prefer javascript, see our docs on how to do so.
+> We recommend using Remult decorators, but if you prefer not using decorators, or using javascript instead of typescript, that's OK, head on to remult's documentation and you'll find out how to do that.

 ---